docsteveharris/2020-NHS-AI-call/Section 4/03 Detailed project plan.md

 References
 - hhttps://www.interaction-design.org/literature/topics/user-centered-design
 - [The Four Fundamental Principles of Human-Centered Design and Application](https://jnd.org/the-four-fundamental-principles-ofhuman-centered-design/)

-#### WP-x: Upgrade AI component of the model

-We will augment model 2 with the clinical features that were used to construct model 1 but update that model using modern machine learning techniques that handle wider ranges of time-fixed and time-varying inputs (deep neural nets, and Long Short Term Memory networks for time-varying features etc.) We will explore the use of a wider range of clinical features (demographics, clinical specialty, labelled structural descriptions of hospital infrastructure, vital signs and clinical laboratory data), and we will ensure that the models are performant at varying levels of digital maturity.

-Special attention will be paid to two specific sources of information that will affect capacity.

-TODO:
-Each of these are variants of the original model

-- staffing: the trick here is think about staff demand instead of bed demand: that is rebuild model to predict nursing demand! this can be captured from clinical characteristics

-- infection control: again the key here is to predict demand for bed types

 #### WP-x: Model evaluation
 TODO: make it clear that this wil be part of the ongoing work; in the Gantt chart it should run all the way through